Papua New Guinea · Markham Valley · Morobe Province

 The plantation program begins with an initial 3,500-hectare phase, with a clear pathway to expand to 19,000 hectares and beyond as the project scales.
 Over 710 hectares within the wider project boundary are designated as protected conservation areas.

-The broader Markham Valley contains approximately 26,000 hectares of suitable degraded grassland, with 60–70% of the 431,400-hectare district consisting of land with reforestation potential.
+The broader Markham Valley contains approximately 26,000 hectares of suitable degraded grassland, with 60 to 70% of the 431,400-hectare district consisting of land with reforestation potential.
 Neighbouring clans have already expressed interest in participating in future expansions.

 All Native.
 All Purposeful.

 All species selected for the project are native to Papua New Guinea, chosen for their ecological suitability, growth characteristics, carbon sequestration potential, and community value.
-The planting palette is designed to support a diverse, vertically stratified forest that provides food security and income opportunities alongside long-term carbon storage.
+The planting palette supports a diverse, vertically stratified forest that provides food security and income opportunities alongside long-term carbon storage.

 Nurse & Pioneer Species